 A single client might have many objects in-memory at a given time, and therefore several references to a repository.
 Imagine that a repository is renamed.
 How can all of these objects be updated?
 Can they all just issue an HTTP GET request to the href that they have?
 Nope.
 They'll get information about the wrong repository, or a 404.
 The client has no good way to update its state.
 Let's hope that the client doesn't do anything wild like cache information on disk for re-use between sessions. one of the big benefits of RESTful HTTP APIs is that they're stateless.
 Mutable URIs break statelessness.

 One of the other big benefits of a RESTful HTTP API is that it promotes client-server decoupling.
 A good RESTful API gives opaque, fully-built URIs to clients.
 Client's don't need to construct URIs - they just ask for them.
 This makes client logic considerably simpler.
 A client that has to construct URIs by interpolating keys into a templated URI is much more complex.
 It needs to know which pieces of information that a server application provides might be used as keys, where those keys need to be placed into a URI, and the fact that when a property of a resource changes, existing cached URIs might become out of date and need to be re-built.
 And as discussed in the previous paragraph, there's already no good way to do this.
 So now clients need to do the nigh-impossible task of updating in-memory or on-disk objects whose URI might have changed, aaaand they need to perform URI templating with possibly out-of-date information.
 Why in the world should clients be forced to eat this complexity?

-#9 Updated by Ichimonji10 almost 2 years ago
+#9 Updated by Ichimonji10 over 2 years ago